Tarrant County Public Health Call Center: 817-248-6299

 Tarrant County Public Health is providing COVID-19 Vaccinations

-Tarrant County Public Health continues to provide COVID-19 vaccinations to everyone five years of age and older.
-Those who need their initial vaccinations as well as those who are in need of a booster are able to come to one of the COVID-19 vaccination clinics operated by the County without an appointment.
+Tarrant County Public Health continues to provide COVID-19 vaccinations to everyone 6 months of age or older.
+Those who need the vaccine are able to come to one of the TCPH clinics without an appointment.
 For those who need assistance in other languages, such as Vietnamese, can call the Tarrant County Public Health Call Center at 817-248-6299.

 There are also vaccination available at more than 150 pharmacies located in Tarrant County.
 Find a location near you.